 To Assemble the Port Wine Cheese Ball

-- Spread the spiced pecans out in a thick layer on a plate and roll the cheese ball in the nuts until it is evenly coated.
+- Spread the spiced pecans out in a thick layer on a plate.
+Unwrap and roll the cheese ball in the nuts until it is evenly coated.
 You may have to press some on with your hands.
 Just try to get it evenly coated.
 Wrap in a clean sheet of plastic wrap until serving time.

 - About 45 minutes before serving, roll the ball in the optional chopped herbs and allow to sit at room temperature for best flavor and texture.